thombashi/pytablewriter/README.rst

 Write a table using multibyte character
 ---------------------------------------

-﻿You can use multibyte character as table data.
+﻿You can use multibyte characters as table data.

 :Sample Code:
     .. code:: python